AGO to present major retrospective of NYC art-world legend Jean-Michel Basquiat in winter 2015

 First large-scale Basquiat exhibition in Canada features more than 100 works examining the pioneering artist’s radical visual language

 TORONTO — Famous by age 20 for his groundbreaking drawings and paintings, Jean-Michel Basquiat (1960–1988) took the cultural hotbed of the New York art world by storm in the early 1980s.
 Basquiat gained international recognition by creating powerful and expressive works that confronted issues of racism, politics and social hypocrisy.
 Although his career was cut short by his untimely death at age 27, his works remain hugely influential.
 Opening Feb.
-7, 2015, at the Art Gallery of Ontario (AGO), Basquiat marks the first-ever major retrospective of the artist’s work in Canada and will feature more than 100 large-scale paintings and drawings from private collections and public museums across Europe and North America.
+7, 2015, at the Art Gallery of Ontario (AGO), Jean-Michel Basquiat: Now's the Time marks the first-ever major retrospective of the artist’s work in Canada and will feature roughly 100 large-scale paintings and drawings from private collections and public museums across Europe and North America.

 Described by the artist himself as a “springboard to deeper truths about the individual,” Basquiat’s vivid and poignant works were always highly conceptual in their exploration of race, class and fame using the motifs of New York street culture.
 Though Basquiat was not a street artist, his work was intrinsically linked to the urban environment, beginning in conceptual graffiti, referencing street art in his paintings and using salvaged materials such as abandoned doors and packing crates as canvases.